chezearth-personal/cv-builder/README.md

 # CV Builder
-## Use ChatGPT to write your CV up for you and convert it to PDF format
+## Use ChatGPT to write your CV for you and convert it to PDF format

 You enter some basic info on a web form and ChatGPT (OpenAI) creates your CV for you.